 Some of the places we’ll be going aren’t regular stops for American tourists.
 It might be tough to find fluent English speakers in some villages, and wineries may not have formal tasting rooms.

 We're going to have a small group of no more than 15 people, so everyone will have plenty of time to get to know each other.
 There will be a little personal time each day, but expect to interact with everyone on the trip.

 YOU LIKE TO STAY IN ONCE PLACE.
 We'll be exploring new places everyday.

 YOU ONLY DINE IN MICHELIN-STARRED RESTAURANTS.

-Most Balkan wineries don’t operate full-service restaurants, so there's a good chance you'll be enjoying meals with the winemaker, in their homes, and cooked by their families.
-Many meals will be served family style, will feature locally sourced ingredients, and will be prepared according to local customs.
+Most Spanish wineries don’t operate full-service restaurants, so there’s a good chance you’ll be enjoying meals with the winemaker, in their homes, and cooked by their families.
+Many meals will be served family style, feature locally sourced ingredients, and be prepared according to local customs.

 YOU DON'T LIKE TO SPEND TIME WITH OTHERS.